Can You Work in Austria with a German EU Blue Card?

 How to apply for the EU Blue Card in Austria?

-The application can be made either from your home country or Austria if you are entitled to enter the country.
-The latter will speed up the prozess.
+The application can be made from your home country or Austria if you are entitled to enter the country.
+The latter will speed up the process.

 How long is the EU Blue Card valid?

-In Germany EU Blue Card is valid for 4 years after expiration renewal is possible; however, if a work contract is shorter than four years, the validity period may be shorter.
+In Germany, the EU Blue Card is valid for 4 years; renewal is possible after expiration, but if the work contract is shorter, validity may shorten.

-In Austria, the validation period is 2 years or equal to the length of the working contract but no longer than 2 years.
+In Austria, the validation period is 2 years or matches the work contract length, capped at 2 years.

 Can you stay outside of Germany during the EU Blue Card validity period?

-Additionally, EU Blue Card entitles the holder to spend up to 90 days within 180 days in the other Schengen States for the purpose of tourism.
+Additionally, the EU Blue Card entitles the holder to spend up to 90 days within 180 days in the other Schengen States for tourism.
 Therefore, you can spend your holidays in Europe.

 What is Red-White-Red Card?